openebs/website/docs/versioned_docs/version-2.11.0/additional-info/faq.md

 keywords:
  - OpenEBS FAQ
  - FAQs
-description: The FAQ section for a website helps to address common concerns, questions, and objections that users have.
+description: The FAQ section about OpenEBS helps to address common concerns, questions, and objections that users have about OpenEBS.
 ---

 ## General